galaxyproject/galaxy-hub/src/events/gccbosc2018/sponsors/index.md

 - A guaranteed participant slot for sponsor organisation representative
 - Thanks and acknowledgements from organisers before and during the collaborative events

-## Post-Collaborative Events Extensible Sponsorships
+## CollaborationFest Extension Sponsorships

 Cost: $ ??

-We are considering informally extending the collaborative events by an additional day or two, if we can make this possible.
+We are informally extending the collaborative events by an additional  two days.
 This will likely be a significantly smaller group than during the first two days.
 We estimate 35-50 participants.
-The extended days might happen at Reed or elsewhere in Portland.
+The extended days will happen at Reed.

 Please contact the  [GCC & BOSC organizers](/src/events/gccbosc2017/organizers/inidex.md) if your organization is interested in helping make this happen.